Maximum wage: History

-In 1350 positions in the church were in high demand, due to deaths from the Black Plague eradicating the clergy.
-Archbishop of Canterbury, Simon Islip issued a letter condemning "priests [that] care more for money than for the safety of their soul", stating that priests were forgoing their duty to the poor in order to serve the rich in private chapels.
-Islip instituted a maximum annual wage for priests, as well as a fine for the 'giver' and 'receiver' of those caught offer private tithes above the maximum.
+In 1350, positions in the Church were in high demand due to deaths from the Black Plague eradicating the clergy.
+The Archbishop of Canterbury at the time, Simon Islip, issued a letter condemning "priests [that] care more for money than for the safety of their soul", stating that priests were forgoing their duty to the poor in order to serve the rich in private chapels.
+Islip instituted a maximum annual wage for priests as well as a fine for the 'giver' and 'receiver' of those caught offering private tithes above the maximum.

-In England, the Statute of Artificers 1563 implemented statutes of compulsory labor and fixed maximum wage scales; Justices of the Peace could fix wages according "to the plenty or scarcity of the time".
+In England, the Statute of Labourers 1351 prohibited anyone of working age who did not have enough land to support themselves from demanding, or employers from offering, wages higher than were typical for those of their station in 1346, and required them to work on pain of fines, during an economic depression caused by the Hundred Years' War.
+It was a major cause of the Peasants' Revolt in 1381.
+Later, the Statute of Artificers 1563 implemented statutes of compulsory labor and fixed maximum wage scales; Justices of the Peace could fix wages according "to the plenty or scarcity of the time".

 To counteract the increase in prevailing wages due to scarcity of labor, American colonies in the 17th century created a ceiling wage and minimum hours of employment.

-In the early Soviet Union, in the period 1920–1932, communist party members were subject to a maximum wage, the partmaximum.
+In the early Soviet Union, in the period 1920–1932, Communist Party members were subject to a maximum wage, the partmaximum.
 Its demise is seen as the onset of the rise of the nomenklatura class of Soviet apparatchiks.
 The idea that any individual could earn money by their labor, instead of earning for the community, undermined the initial principles of communism.